An easy-to-follow step-by-step guide with a list of UK Curly Girl Method approved products.

 After applying gel, you need to let your hair dry completely and then you ‘break’ the cast to unleash your curls.

-1. Immediately after co-washing and squishing to condish, you’ll want to apply a generous amount of gel to your hair, using the same cupping and squishing technique to form big clumps of curls.
+1. Immediately after conditioning, flip your hair forwards and apply a generous amount of gel to your hair, using the same cupping and squishing technique to form big clumps of curls.

-2. Some like to apply gel to dripping wet hair whilst others like to dab their hair first with a t-shirt or micro-fibre towel.
+Note: Some like to apply gel to dripping wet hair whilst others like to dab their hair first with a t-shirt or micro-fiber towel.

 Personally, I rarely use clips as I move straight onto drying but you should do what gives you the best results.